 As we have touched on before in History and Headlines, witch hunts and witch trials have been around since the beginning of society and continue today in one form or another.
 In Africa, witch hunters still take their job quite seriously.
 Just like it used to be the case in Europe, people accused of witchcraft are persecuted and exiled from their local communities and sometimes their property is confiscated.
 (Kind of makes you question the motives of the persecutors.)

 People have apparently not learned much over the years, because today we still play the “Blame Game.”
 Every time something goes wrong, mass numbers of people are just not satisfied until someone “hangs” for it.
 It was Saudis who took down the World Trade Center, but since they are America’s (rich) friends, the U.S. invaded Iraq instead and killed a couple hundred thousand Iraqis.
 Illegal Latino immigrants are blamed for unemployment and various other economic woes when study after study shows that they have a positive impact on the American economy.
 Famous preacher Pat Robertson blamed the destruction of New Orleans by Hurricane Katrina as God’s retribution for the “immoral” lifestyle there.
 The same stuff was propagated when an earthquake devastated Haiti.
 Instead of taking a deep look at their own corruption, the U.S. Congress continuously comes up with investigations of frivolous things that amount to “witch hunts.”

-Will people ever learn, or are we going to be doing this for eternity?
-Tell us what you think.
-Please also read the related History and Headlines articles: “Would You Like Your Witches Fried or Boiled?” and “Another Bad Day to Be a Witch.”
+Question for students (and subscribers): Will people ever learn, or are we going to be doing this for eternity?
+Tell us what you think in the comments section below this article.

 Your readership is much appreciated!